lostb1t/replex/README.md

 ## Docker

 2 docker images are provided.
 The regular image `replex` and and image including nginx `replex-nginx`.
 That routes non replex request directly to plex.
+Or route it yourself like explained ankve.

 Some users report high CPU usage with the regular image.
 If you encounter this you can try the nginx image.